Queen Victoria’s Personal John Broadwood Grand Piano

 Sherwood Phoenix sympathetically restored the piano for the current owners almost a decade ago and it has been used regularly ever since.
 It is only now that they have instructed us to sell it on their behalf.

-The piano is housed at our Nottinghamshire Showroom on public display and will be sold by way of auction in May 2018.
+The piano is housed at our Nottinghamshire Showroom on public display and the current asking price is £250,000.

 Please watch the demonstration video of the Schumann piece Traumerei, performed by Philippa Steel.